wptrainingteam/train-the-trainers-speaker-lessons/README.md

 *   Name
 *   Pronoun
-*   Location of your meetup
+*   Location of your Meetup or WordCamp
 *   What you are hoping to get out of today

 ### Instructions